 The continued growth of your product depends on various factors, including the type and quality of development, the current market landscape, and the adoption rate of customers.

 If you enter a very crowded market with your product, you will see that you are getting a quick reaction from the competitors.
 Similarly, if you have entered a market with less competition or your product is the first in a breakout industry, you will experience a significantly slower reaction from the sellers or entrants.

 In both cases, this is the time when you solidify your brand presence, fine-tune your messaging, and expand into new distribution channels.

-At this stage, you can also add additional services to support and differentiate your product from the other existing ones in the market.
+At this stage, you can add additional services to support and differentiate your product from the existing ones.
 For example, you can consider adding add-ons, support services, insurance packages, and more.